Icinga/icingaweb2-module-vspheredb/doc/84-Changelog.md

 ### vSphere API
 * FEATURE: SOAP client now identifies itself as Icinga-vSphereDB/1.3 (#349)
+* FEATURE: HTTP proxy option is now prefixed with its scheme (#350)

 ### Fixed issues
 * You can find issues and feature requests related to this release on our